martineizayaga/hylia/src/posts/gameboy.md

 ### The Inner Face Illusion
 One of the disadvantages of using `box-shadow` was that I could not figure out a way to have the face be a part of the shadow (if you know, let me know pls!)
 So, I had to figure out how to give the *illusion* of there being a box cutout where the screen is.

-I started by making a black `div` with the face on it, but the it covered the outer screen's bottom right border radius.
-After much Googling, I [found out](https://stackoverflow.com/a/11725743) about `display: hidden`.
-It's when the overflow content is clipped.
+I started by making a black `div` with the face on it, but then it covered the outer screen's bottom right border radius.
+After much Googling, I [found out](https://stackoverflow.com/a/11725743) about `overflow: hidden`.
+This attribute value clips the overflow content, making it invisible.

 In order to have it shift left and right with the horizontal slider, I added a line to the `changeShadow` function.